Let’s learn all about male infertility signs and symptoms

 The brain in these patients produces all the right hormones (FSH, LH) needed for sperm production and sexual interest.
 However, the testis, much to our frustration and limited scientific understanding does not respond to FSH or LH.
 As a result, sperm production does not happen in the testis (since FSH, LH both drive sperm production).
 This leads to infertility and the semen analysis picture usually shows Azoospermia (no sperm in semen)

 Problems with sperm transport also affect at least 20 to 30% of men too, obstructions in the tubes that transport the sperm from the testis to the penis can lead to male infertility.
+Problems with low sperm count and low sperm motility are among the top causes of male infertility issues.

 What is interesting here though is that, the man with Hypergonadotrophic hypogonadism will still be able to engage in regular sexual intercourse and will usually have adequate sexual drive (despite the fact the testosterone may be low).
 In my clinical practice, most patients go about their normal routine lives without even knowing they have such a underlying clinical condition.
 Male infertility symptoms are thus very silent in nature with almost no bodily symptoms/signs (except a few rare exceptional conditions).
 Some common male infertility signs seen are